jasoncarty/react-calculator/README.md

 Another technology used in this project is redux.
 I chose to use this so that I could have a global state in the application, which simplifies the sharing of state between components.

+The project can be seen live at [react calculator](https://jasoncarty.github.io/react-calculator/)

 ## Available Scripts

 In the project directory, you can run: